oracle/weblogic-kubernetes-operator/site/server-lifecycle.md

 The operator runtime does rolling restarts of clustered servers so that service is maintained.

 ### Properties that cause servers to be restarted
-The operator will restart servers when any of the follow properties on the domain resource that affect the server, are changed:
+The operator will restart servers when any of the follow properties on the domain resource that affect the server are changed:
 * `annotations`
 * `containerSecurityContext`
 * `domainHome`